pgreze/kts-auto-proxy/README.md

 # kts-auto-proxy

-This action automatically replace the repositories listed in a kotlin script file with their equivalent proxies specified in the repos_to_proxies argument.
+This action automatically replaces the repositories listed in a kotlin script file with their equivalent proxies specified in the repos_to_proxies argument.

 This is helpful for example if you're reaching the rate limit of a repository,